tom-seddon/ghouls-revenge/docs/ghouls-revenge.md

 Then, for a completely fresh take on the Ghouls experience, try the all-new Ghouls Party!
 Race through any level of your choice to beat the best time.
-Scores are saved to disk and best times are shareable.
+Best times are saved to disk and best times are shareable.

 # Running the game